-1. Beginning May 11, 2018, all existing Alta dog license holders will be re-classified as Class A, B, C, or F license holders as allowed by the definitions stated above.
+Beginning May 11, 2018, all existing Alta dog license holders will be re-classified as Class A, B, C, or F license holders as allowed by the definitions stated above.

-2. To the extent any Alta dog license holder does not qualify for a Class A, B, C, or F license under the definitions stated above on May 11, 2018, that license holder shall receive a Class G license.
+To the extent any holder of an Alta dog license as of July 13, 2018 does not qualify for a Class A, B, C, or F license under the definitions set forth in this Chapter, such license holder shall receive a Class G license.

-3. Class G licenses may be renewed annually during the remaining life of the dog that is subject to the license on May 11, 2018, if, in the judgment of the Mayor, the circumstances supporting the original issuance of the license continue to exist.
+Class G licenses may be renewed annually during the remaining life of the dog that is subject to the license on July 13, 2018, if, in the judgment of the Mayor, the circumstances supporting the original issuance of the license continue to exist.

-Allocation; drawing:
+Allocation; Drawing:

-The town council may allocate new and forfeited licenses to one or more of Classes A, B, C, and F.
+The Town Council may allocate new and forfeited licenses to one or more of Classes A, B, C, and F.

 In the event that the number of qualified applicants for a Class A, B, C, or F license exceeds the number of licenses available, a lottery will be held, within thirty (30) days of the Town Council’s annual review of the number of licenses, to determine which qualified applicant(s) will receive a license.

-The procedure and rules for any Alta dog license lottery shall be established through a resolution adopted by the town council.
+The procedure and rules for any Alta dog license lottery shall be established through a resolution adopted by the Town Council.

-Form of Application; Rabies Certificate; Fee: License applications must be submitted annually to the administrative staff, utilizing a standard form which requests owners name and address, email address, dog’s name, sex, color, and age, and rabies vaccination information.
+Form of Application; Rabies Certificate; Fee: License applications must be submitted annually to the town administrative staff, utilizing a standard form which requests the name, address and email address of the owner, and the dog’s name, sex, color, age, sterilization status and rabies vaccination information.
 The application shall be accompanied by the prescribed license fee and by a current rabies vaccination certificate.
 Rabies vaccinations shall be given by a licensed veterinarian.
 The applicant shall also sign a written statement signifying that they have read, understand and will abide by the regulations outlined in this chapter, and all Salt Lake Valley health department and Salt Lake City watershed rules and regulations pertaining to dogs.

 Violation; Forfeiture: Any licensed dog whose owner does not fulfill the requirements of any of the above dog license classifications, shall forfeit said Alta dog license and watershed tag.
 (Ord.
 2014-O-3, 3-13-2014)

-Fees; Proof of Sterilization: Fees shall be assessed annually by resolution.
+Fees: Fees for licenses shall be assessed annually by resolution.
+(Ord 1994-O-3)

-F.No dog shall be licensed as spayed or neutered without proof that sterilization was performed.
-(Ord 1994-O-3, 2-10-1994)
+Proof of Sterilization: No dog shall be licensed as spayed or neutered without proof that sterilization was performed.
+(Ord.
+2-10-1994)

-G.Number Permitted:
+Number Permitted:

-1. No person or entity may hold more than one Alta dog license.
+No person or entity may hold more than one Alta dog license.